1. What Is Forex?

 Though Forex players do not have to worry about the place of trading, their work still depends greatly on trading hours which vary in different parts of the world: in Asia-Pacific, in Europe and in North America.

 Starting 1989 Bank for International Settlements (BIS) carries out a thorough analysis of the market every 3 years.
 Data shows that the daily turnover of Forex was 1.5 trillion USD in the year 2000 and reached 4.0 trillion USD 10 years later.
 BIS experts forecast the growth of Forex daily turnover up to 10 trillion USD by 2020.
 Part of this volume is provided by margin trading which implies contracting for sums substantially bigger than the actual capital of one transactor.
-Regardless of the nature and the purposes of transactions, a large daily turnover guarantees high liquidity of the market.
-Another fact is that roughly 75% of transaction on Forex are conducted by American banks.
+Regardless of nature and the purposes of transactions, a large daily turnover guarantees high liquidity of the market.
+Another fact is that roughly 75% of transactions on Forex are conducted by American banks.

 2. Forex Market Characteristics

-International exchange market Forex is of one of the most numerous types of financial markets existing at present.
+The international exchange market Forex is of one of the most numerous types of financial markets existing at present.
 At the same time it is one of the largest markets.
 As other markets do, it attracts traders and investors offering them an opportunity to make a profit on the difference in exchange rates or just to exchange one currency for another.
 Every person making an exchange operation via a mobile bank application automatically becomes part of the scheme which connects the participants through various information systems and gives them access to currency exchange operations Monday to Friday 24 hours a day.

 Forex has a number of advantages distinguishing it from other market types.